Trace and Kunneth formulas for singularity categories and applications: Application to Bloch's conductor formula with unipotent monodromy

-We now introduce a variant of Bloch's number $[\Delta_X.\Delta_X]_S$ in terms of dg-categories of singularities.
+We start by introducing a \emph{categorical variant} of Bloch's number $[\Delta_X.\Delta_X]_S$ defined in terms of dg-categories of singularities.

-We start by considering $\Sing(X_s)$, the dg-category of singularities of the special fiber.
-It comes equipped with its canonical $\B$-module structure described in Proposition \ref{cotens}.
+The dg-category $\Sing(X_s)$ of singularities of the special fiber comes equipped with its canonical $\B$-module structure described in Proposition \ref{cotens}.
 As $X$ is proper over $S$, we know by Proposition \ref{psat} that $\Sing(X_s)$ is saturated over $\B$.
 We are thus entitled to take the trace (Definition \ref{nctrace}) of the identity of $\Sing(X_s)$, which is a morphism in $\dgcat_A$.
-This trace morphism is then, by definition, determined by a perfect $\mathsf{HH}(\B /A)^o$-dg-module, and thus provides us with a class in $K$-theory
+This trace morphism is then, by definition, determined by a perfect $\mathsf{HH}(\B /A)^o$-dg-module $\mathsf{HH}(\Sing(X_s)/\B)$, and thus provides us with a class in $K$-theory